chipweinberger/flutter_blue_plus/README.md

 ---

+### iOS: "[Error] The handle is invalid"

+This can mean a couple things:
+1. You never called `discoverServices` or the services were reset and must call it again
+2. In the BLE spec, ble devices send an error if they cannot process a request.
+A better error description would be "The BLE device cannot process this request".

+---

 ### iOS: "[Error] The connection has timed out unexpectedly."

 You can google this error.
 It is a common iOS ble error code.